craigmdavidson/minimalisp/README.md

 To use Minimalisp in your objects, either:
 * make your class extend minimalisp.Lisp;
-* statically import it's minimalisp methods;
+* statically import minimalisp.Lisp methods;
-* or use it's static methods through it's minimalisp.Lisp namespace.
+* or use  minimalisp.Lisp static methods directly.

 ## FEATURES